-*Both the College of Merchandising, Hospitality, Tourism and the College of Visual Arts and Design have white tassels.
+*The College of Merchandising, Hospitality, Tourism, College of Visual Arts and Design and New College all have white tassels.

 The colorful hoods worn by master's and doctoral graduates represent the specific degree earned and the degree granting institution.
 Hoods for UNT are distinguished by a kelly green and white chevron lining.
 The outside edge of the hood is bordered in a band of velvet that signifies the degree received.

 - Master of Business Administration: Light brown/drab